- Brawler’s Guild

 What puzzled us at first was the fact that the number of trophies we each accumulated from killing things seemed to be sporadic and differed in number, even though we were killing the same mobs.
 After doing some research however, I found that you just have to tag the mob as you normally would for XP, not necessarily get the killing blow.

-Also on offer were some quests relating to your professions.
-Do six of these and you get a nice little achievement.
+Also on offer are quests relating to your professions.
+It’s a great way to get an easy +5pts if you’re still levelling any of your primary or secondary ones – completing all six will even give you an achievement.
 Speaking of achievements, you can get quite a few, from handing in all the artifacts to sampling all the food and drink on offer.
+Don’t forget to visit this exotic food vendor on the outskirts of the Faire.

 If you’re a fan of the pets, be sure to try to get your Sea Pony from fishing the coastal waters around the island.
 Not sure if I was just lucky but I managed to get the pet within an hour of fishing.
 From what I’ve heard in-game and on Twitter, it seems a hotfix may be coming soon.